 Why We Do It

 These factors deny the global artist in residency community access to the many exceptional African artists practising on the continent, and in turn denies these artists the unique growth opportunity that residencies afford.

 How We Do It

 AIR partners with existing artist in residency programmes around the globe to award exceptional African artists with the opportunity to take up a short-term residency to focus on consolidating their work and developing new projects.
 Africa Centre holds a continent-wide call for submissions, and selects a shortlist of artists, from which each residency partner selects one artist.
 Each award includes the costs of the residency and a round-trip airfare.
 The residencies differ in terms of duration, structure and requirements, and are open to all forms of artistic practice.

-Since its inception in 2011, AIR has funded 19 African artists to attend residencies in Australia, Brazil, Ethiopia, Finland, Italy, Korea, the Netherlands, South Africa, Spain, Turkey, and the USA.
+Since its inception in 2011, AIR has funded 47 African artists to attend residencies in Australia, Brazil, China, Ethiopia, Finland, Italy, Kenya, Korea, the Netherlands, South Africa, Spain, Tanzania, Turkey and the USA.